nexiality/documentation/index.md

 ## Introduction

 The main motivation of Nexial is to provide a set of capability to automate software testing.
-Here's some of the core concerns of this framework:
+Here's some of the core concerns of this platform:

 - ***test automation for everyone*** - no coding experience required (but supported), simple and valuable to all project participants